 Bustle, bustle, bustle.
 Now there are cars and buses, now there are the mobile phone and tablets and the internet and Amazon, and now the village is dying.
 And this is by no means hyperbole.
 So much of the woof and weft of the thriving village – of any village – has disappeared this past decade.

 We’d a Post Office.
 It closed.
 We’d a youth club.
-It stopped.
+It shut.
 We’d a dramatic group.
 It stopped.
 We’d a website.
 It died.
 We’d a chemist for 2½ years who wouldn’t take plastic.
 He closed.
 We’d a florist who lasted one week.
 We’d an ok restaurant which suddenly closed as the owners flitted leaving vast unpaid bills, and whose successors haven’t lasted more than a couple of years each.
 We’d a takeaway Indian, which became a pizzeria, became Indian again.
 Mostly closed.
 The better of the two village pubs closed in 2004, leaving a scruffy dump patronised by extremely unpleasant young bingers, offering stomach-churning beer, violently loud music and service you’d normally scrape off your plate into a bin.

 The latest casualty to village indifference is the Gala, which can no longer find the funds or the volunteers to make it the annual success it was ten years ago.
 No more opening parade.
 Just the funfair.
 And for how long, I wonder?
 Longer, at least, than the Christmas lights, shamefully few in cheery celebration, which are on only between around 5pm and 10pm.
 Presumably after ten, over Christmas, passers-through can sod off.